imanpalsingh/KNNClassifier/README.md

 <br><br>

-The equivalent C++ representation would be done by initialising vector of vectors like :-
+The equivalent C++ representation would be done by initialising vector of float like :-

 ```c++
 std::vector<float> y = {Target 1, Target 2, Target 3, .. .. .. , Target N};